RLOpenCatalyst/rg-doc/source/GettingStarted.rst

   * `Adding Organizational Units`_
   * :ref:`Adding Catalog Items<Catalog>`

+**NOTE** : The administrator should assign products from standard catalog collection to the organizational unit before a PI can successfully create a project with attached Project Storage.

 Users with the Principal Investigator role can perform the steps below.

   * `Adding a New Project`_